ccarver80/OOP-Game-Show-App/README.md

 I also added a Wins: Losses: score that updates and keeps a record of how many times you won or lost.

-I also changed the background colors.
+I also changed the background color.